DFE-Digital/bat-design-history/app/posts/find-teacher-training/2018-11-19-static-service.md

 ---
 title: Static failover service
-description: If we had to provide a site without any dynamic features, how would it look.
+description: If we had to provide a site without any dynamic features, how would it look
 date: 2018-11-19
 screenshots:
   items: